s4Ys369/CHEATERex/README.md

  * X, Y, and D PAD added (check `sm64.h` for defines)
  * Tighter Controls by Keanine included as a configurable option under Controls
  * Exit to Main Menu by Adya included
- * Optional patches in /enhancements
+ * Optional patches in `/enhancements`
  * Most data pertaining to external cheats have their own new files : cheats_menu.h, mario_cheats.c, text_cheats_strings.h.in

 ## How to add cheats/mods
  * Use `src/game/mario_cheats.c` for code
-  - each of the actions files of a single line function
+  - each of the `actions` files has a single line function
   - Use with `mario_cheats.h` to add new functionality
  * Use `src/game/cheats_menu.h` for in game options
   - add `TEXT_OPT_<NAME>` to `optsCheatsStr`